osism-archive/container-image-ceph-daemon/README.md

 [![Build Status](https://travis-ci.org/osism/docker-ceph-container.svg?branch=master)](https://travis-ci.org/osism/docker-ceph-container)
 [![Docker Hub](https://img.shields.io/badge/Docker%20Hub-osism%2Fceph-daemon-blue.svg)](https://hub.docker.com/r/osism/ceph-daemon/)

-Ubuntu images have not been provided by the ``ceph-container`` upstream since the end of August 2018.
+Ubuntu images have not been provided by the [ceph/ceph-container](https://github.com/ceph/ceph-container) upstream since the end of August 2018.

-This image is a workaround to seamlessly migrate environments running on Ubuntu images to CentOS images.
+This image is a workaround to seamlessly migrate environments running on Ubuntu images to CentOS images. [ceph/daemon](https://hub.docker.com/r/ceph/daemon/) is used as the basis for this container.

 Due to this workaround, it is not necessary to adjust the existing file permissions of ``/var/lib/ceph`` during the rolling update.